Springle3152/ohapp/readme.md

 ```
 (venv) $ pip install flask-sqlalchemy
 ```
-The **fourth** extension you need to install is a Flask wrapper for Alembic, a database migration framework for SQLAlchemy:
+The **fourth** extension you need to install is a Flask wrapper for Alembic, a database migration framework for SQLAlchemy.
+To install, type:
 ```
 (venv) $ pip install flask-migrate
 ```